Mupa1/propertypro-lite/README.md

 ### Deployment

-The application template is hosted on  [github pages](https://mupa1.github.io/propertypro-lite/UI/)
+The application template is hosted on  [raw.githack.com](https://raw.githack.com/Mupa1/propertypro-lite/develop/UI/index.html)

 * Use any email and password to access other pages.